Should You Delete Old Blog Posts?

 Scanning the URL slug for this post reveals the original content I published in 2014.
 I explained how deleting 3400 blog posts, a blog and brand formed the basis of Blogging From Paradise.
 Trashing 3000 plus posts was the best blogging decision for me because doing so led to me create this blog.

-I want to help you decide whether or not to delete old blog posts based on my experience to give you confidence in making your decision.
+I want to share my experience to give you confidence in choosing whether or not to keep or trash old blog posts.
 The ego tries to terrify you with the fear of loss versus opening your eyes to what sweet success you can and will gain by improving the overall quality of your blog.

 Frame your blog as a full body of work.
 Never think in terms of one blog post to the next blog post to gauge your blog.
 Consider the: